kisudsoe/kisudsoe.github.io/README.md

 ## My bio

 I am now a member of Functional Genomics Laboratory.
-I want understand how living creatures aging and how retard it.
-To understand the matters, I'm trying to compile and mine bio-big-data.
+I am trying to understand how living creatures aging and how to retard it.
+To understand the matters, I'm mining public bio-big-data.
 From 2007, I was trained for analyzing microarray data.
 My current research focus is on chronological aging process as well as longevity (e.g. Caloric Restriction) machanism in mice major tissues and yeast cells.

 | <img src="img/url-icon.png" height=20px/> [Homepage](http://ckaging.korea.ac.kr) | [<img src="img/github-icon.png" height=35px/>Github](https://github.com/kisudsoe) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |